Department of Music

 In addition, this position will be expected to display a demonstrated potential for excellence in teaching and scholarship, commitment to undergraduate and/or graduate education, and possess communication and interpersonal skills sufficient to work effectively with an increasingly diverse array of students and colleagues.

-Preferred Qualifications: Terminal degree preferred.
-Strong background in Audio Technology and ability to promote student success in a multicultural and global community a plus.
+Preferred Qualifications: Strong background in string pedagogy and ability to promote student success in a multicultural and global community a plus.

 To Apply: Submit a letter of application addressing qualifications, a copy of transcripts, curriculum vitae, and contact information for three current references electronically to

-Please also include digital examples of your work - lecturing (video), possible compositions, arrangements, etc. (DVD, www.youtube.com, or similar links acceptable).
-Please send work examples to Dr. Todd Graber, Chair, Department of Music, SUNY Oswego, 107 Tyler Hall, Oswego, NY 13126.
+Please also include recorded video examples of your work (DVD, www.youtube.com, or similar link acceptable).
+REQUIRED - One example (video) of: a live performance; an applied lesson; and a typical classroom lecture.
+Please send video examples to Dr. Todd Graber, Chair, Department of Music, SUNY Oswego, 107 Tyler Hall, Oswego, NY 13126.

 Incomplete applications will not be considered.
 Official transcripts required prior to appointment.